-Series and parallel circuits activities teach kids about paths electricity can take.
+Teaching series and parallel circuits activities?
+Explain the paths electricity can take.
 The difference is just one wire!
 Instead of reading about circuits, let your students build them.
 Tinkering with batteries and bulbs helps kids understand electrical energy.

 Ms. Sneed Plans Series and Parallel Circuits Activities

-Our favorite fourth grade teacher, Ms. Sneed, was planning the next activity for her electricity unit.
-“I’d like to include inquiry,” she told here teaching partner, Mr. Frank.
+Our favorite fourth grade teacher sat at the side table with her teaching partner.
+“I’d like to use inquiry for our electricity unit,” she said.
 “It worked so well when kids explored batteries and bulbs, simple circuits, and conductors and insulators.
 But how can we give kids a great science lab with series and parallel circuits?”

 “Instead of just talking about it, let’s try building them ourselves.”
 Mr. Frank walked to the science cabinet and grabbed some supplies.
 When he returned, he set some wires, battery holders, batteries, bulb holders, and 1.5-volt bulbs on the table.